gianintech/100-days-of-code/log.md

 ☑️ Able to understand and create Constructor Functions

 ☑️ Finished the Drum Kit App
-- integrated keypresses and button clicks as eventListeners
+- used keydown and click as eventListeners + simple animation

 **Thoughts:**